-	Rich interstitial.
+Floating interstitial.
 Interstitial message with HTML compatibility and two buttons.

 Banner.
 Customizable banner at top of screen.
 Good for short messages that you don’t want to cover the center screen of your app.

-Star rating.
+Satisfaction survey.
 A survey to gather quick feedback from your users.
 You can present a single question at any time about a product they bought, a new feature they tried, or a video they just watched.

 After you choose your template, you can edit and customize the content of the message.
 As you fill in each field in the composer panel on the left, you can see an on-screen preview of your message on the right.